swiftlang/swift-evolution/proposals/NNNN-Swift-enum-strings-ported-to-Objective-c.md

 @end
 ```

-### NS_STRING_ENUM - failable initializer
+### swift-string-enum - failable initializer

-A swift enum string has the ability to be initialized with a string.
+A swift-enum-string has the ability to be initialized with a string.
 If the string matches one of the possible cases, then it returns it, otherwise it will return nil.
 This feature might be implemented as a dictionary or some other means that gets the same results; Below is my suggestion.

 ```
 // Assuming this swift implementation
-@objcstring
+@objc
 public enum Food: String {
   case Calamari
   case Fish = "Flounder" //<-- User wants Fish to be Flounder